iZeaoGamer/MaintenanceMode/README.md

 - And so much more in the future!

 ## NOTE
 - As of dev build #26, please update your config.yml file to have the option "delay".
-If you do not have this, then errors could occur.
+If you do not have this, then the delay: option will be defaulted to 1!
+That way, there'll be no errors during the process.

 ## Plugin todo list
 - [x] Complete Whitelist sequence.